Three Shires Head Walk

 Stage 1: Clough House Car Park to A54 road

 1. Leave the car park by following the exit road beside the nearby farm buildings on the right.
-Before you reach the buildings, you will pass an information board on your left, which describes the natural features and wildlife of the area you will be enjoying on this walk.

-2. Approaching a triangular road junction (with a small tree on the central island, enclosed by a circular stone wall), keep right, then cross the road ahead to the left-hand gate.
-A Peak & Northern Footpaths Society sign (no. 104) marks the public footpath to "Cat & Fiddle Inn".
+2. Approaching a triangular road junction (with a small tree on the central island, enclosed by a circular stone wall), keep right, then cross the road ahead to the left-hand metal gate.

-3. Go through the gate, and continue up the stony track ahead, with Cumberland Brook and farm buildings on your left.
+3. Go through the metal gate, and continue up the stony track ahead, with Cumberland Brook and farm buildings on your left.

 4. Continue on the main track, crossing a footbridge over the brook and continuing up the main track on the other side.

-5. Shortly after crossing the footbridge, go through a second gate on the main track.
-Continue on up the main track, climbing steadily now with woodland enclosing Cumberland Brook down to your right.
-The track is quite rough underfoot in places.
+Continue on up the main, often rough and rocky track, climbing steadily now with woodland enclosing Cumberland Brook down to your right.

-6. After about 250 metres, ensure that you keep right to stay on the main stony track where a grassy track bears left uphill to Cumberland Cottage.
+6. After about 250 metres, ensure that you keep right to stay on the main stony track where a track bears left uphill to Cumberland Cottage.

 7. After another 400 metres of steady ascent on the stony track, you will leave the woodland behind, and a pretty waterfall comes into view ahead and to the right.
-(This fall may be absent following prolonged dry weather.)

 8. As you approach the waterfall, go through a second gate, and follow the main track around to the right.
-This area can sometimes be quite wet underfoot.

-9. Cross the river behind the top of the waterfall, and continue to follow the main track up and around to the right (initially alongside a wooden fence), then gradually back left, all the while gently climbing across the open hillside.
-There are great views from here back down Cumberland Clough and over to Shutlingsloe.
+9. Cross the river behind the top of the waterfall, and continue to follow the main track up and around to the right (initially alongside a wooden fence), then gradually back left, all the while climbing across the open hillside.

-10. Continue along the main track, very stony in places, still gaining height until you reach a stone building (Sparbent) on your right.
 From here, you can see the A54 Buxton to Congleton road (which you will soon cross) and "The Roaches", an obvious hill on the skyline in the direction of Sparbent.
-Breeding Curlews and Lapwings are frequent hereabouts from April to July.

 11. The track eventually reaches its high point just after Sparbent, and then descends slightly down to the A54.
-Go through the gate here, then carefully cross the road and climb over the crash barrier on the far side.
-Climb down the ladder stile onto a field.

 Continue to stage 2